A thirteen-day holiday taking in the best of New York State's food and wine

 Exclusive Offer: Up to £200 free spending money

-Book before 30 September and enjoy up to £200 free spending money and free UK lounge access.
+Extended – Book before 31 October and enjoy up to £200 free spending money and free UK lounge access.
 T&Cs apply.

 Inclusive of: Return international flights, 11 nights accommodation on a room only basis, 12 days car-hire.